Drennan98/Super-Sports-Quiz/README.md

 ##  Planning

 - The plan was always to keep the application as simple as possible while using simple colors and a basic structure.
 I'm still pretty new to coding so I'm trying to keep it as basic as possible while trying my best to meet the criteria.

 ##  Color Palette

 The following colors were taken from [Coolors](https://coolors.co/).

 - #DDD1C7, #3ec300, #C455A8 were some of the colors used.
+I also used some basic colors, like gold.

 ##  Fonts